niarobles/An-Algebra-for-Conformal-Gravity/README.md

 Since that operator labels the C_A's, the b_i's entries have form z[l[A]], which I think as "labeled A".
 The last element of each sublist tells you which is the C_A we are talking about.

+Another note: when working with the notebook, if you want to define some functions or generators make sure the first letter is lowercase, so Mathematica doesn't confuse it with the standard functions.